Children and Folliculitis, Boils, and Carbuncles

-The symptoms of folliculitis, boils, and carbuncles may resemble other skin conditions.
-Always consult your child's doctor for a diagnosis.
+The symptoms of folliculitis, boils, and carbuncles may look like other skin conditions.
+Always talk with your child's health care provider for a diagnosis.

 How are folliculitis, boils, and carbuncles diagnosed?

-Diagnosis of folliculitis, boils, and carbuncles are made by your child's doctor after a thorough medical history and physical examination.
-After examining the lesions, your child's doctor may culture the wounds (obtain a sample of the drainage of the wound, allow it to grow in the laboratory, and identify specific bacteria) to help verify the diagnosis and to help in selecting the best treatment.
+Diagnosis of folliculitis, boils, and carbuncles are made by your child's health care provider after a thorough medical history and physical exam.
+After examining the lesions, your child's health care provider may culture the wounds.
+This is done to obtain a sample of the drainage of the wound, allow it to grow in the lab, and identify specific bacteria.
+This culture can help confirm the diagnosis and help in selecting the best treatment.

 Treatment for folliculitis, boils, and carbuncles

-Specific treatment for folliculitis, boils, and carbuncles will be determined by your child's doctor based on:
+Specific treatment for folliculitis, boils, and carbuncles will be decided by your child's health care provider based on:

 Your child's age, overall health, and medical history